E01N/Battleship-in-Python/README.md

 If the user can sink all of the ships in 50 or less attemps they win.

-If the user runs out of bullets they loose.
+If the user runs out of bullets they lose.

 ## Features
 - __Existing Features__